 Remember those Girl Scout cookies?
-This is my take and then turned into a no-bake chocolate lollipop!
-These Healthy Samoas Chocolate Cups are made with 6 whole-food ingredients, including the chocolate.
-The best part is the nougat center made with ingredients such as pumpkin seeds, dates, and coconut that you can eat off a stick.
-These chocolate cups are sugar-free, allergy-friendly, and only sweetened with fruit!
+Reinvented into a no-bake chocolate lollipop!
+These Healthy Samoas Chocolate Cups and lollipops are made with 6 whole-food ingredients, including the chocolate.
+The nougat center is made with ingredients like pumpkin seeds, dates, and coconut.
+Ooey gooey without the yucky ingredients.
+Sweetened only with fruit, these chocolate cups are sugar-free, dairy-free, and allergy-friendly.

-There are a variety of no-bake cake lollipops out there!
-Frosted cake pops, brownie cake pops, snickerdoodle cake bites, but has there ever been a Girl Scout cookie no-bake cake pop?
-I haven’t seen it yet, yet those were the flavors I wanted to play with for this lollipop treat.
+From frosted cake pops, brownie cake pops, snickerdoodle cake bites, there are a lot of cake pops out in our world, but has there ever been a Girl Scout Cookie no-bake cake pop and cup?
+I haven't seen it yet, yet those were the flavors I wanted to play with for this lollipop treat.
 Is my rendition a cookie or a candy?
 What is it?
-Well, it’s a no-bake Samoas Girl Scout cookie dough on the inside (nougat) and a hard chocolate shell on the outside, drizzled in gluten-free sprinkles.
+Well, it's a no-bake Samoas Girl Scout cookie dough on the inside (nougat) and a hard chocolate shell on the outside, drizzled in gluten-free sprinkles.
 Just like the old school Samoas Girl Scout cookies, but a healthier version that adheres to food sensitivities.

-It’s hard to resist the temptation to eat an entire box of Girl Scout cookies, with the oozy caramel and coconut combination – I remember those days, then I went gluten-free, and I could no longer indulge in my favorite cookie.
-And as usual, the gluten-free version just wasn’t the same.
-With my healthier version, you don’t have to think twice about the ingredients, you can enjoy a few or even the whole batch without feeling guilty!
+It's hard to resist the temptation to eat an entire box of Girl Scout cookies, with the oozy caramel and coconut combination - I remember those days, then I went gluten-free, and I could no longer indulge in my favorite cookie.
+And as usual, the gluten-free version just wasn't the same.
+After going gluten-free, I also removed dairy, corn, soy, grains, and a bunch of other ingredients.
+With my healthier, free-from version, you don't have to think twice about the ingredients, and you can enjoy a few or even the whole batch without feeling guilty!

 These were super fun to make.
 I made 2 versions as a chocolate cup like those Reese's Peanut Butter Cups, only the filling is this no-bake Samoas cookie dough.
 Those were really divine! (pictured above).
 You must try them if you are a chocolate cup lover!
 However, my favorite way to make these no-bake treats is on a stick in lollipop form.
 They are tasty, have a yummy texture, fun to make, and great for kiddies.
 I find them easier to handle, make, store, and above all, they use less chocolate so, in turn, they are healthier.
 This delicious dessert is only 4 ingredients, and 5 if you count the sea salt.